-Warm clothing for Antarctica or any cold conditions, these principles apply to anywhere when the temperature starts to drop and the wind to blow.
+Warm clothing for Antarctica or any cold conditions, these principles apply to anywhere when the temperature drops and the wind blows.
 The "layer method" of dressing is more effective than a single bulky garment.
 Several layers are built up, each of which has its own part to contribute, insulating air is trapped between as well as within layers, flexibility is maintained as conditions change.

 The layer next to the skin, this should be soft, comfortable and able to wick away perspiration quickly so leaving you feeling dry in spite of your exertions in the cold.
-Damp clothing in the cold can reduce the insulation significantly, so it is important to get sweat away from your skin and away from your clothes - breathability is of the utmost importance.
+Moisture in clothing will also reduce the insulation, so it is important to get sweat away from your skin and away from your clothes so breathability is of the utmost importance.
 To function most efficiently the foundation layer should be close fitting to the body.

-If you're not going to an extreme climate but the extreme climate has temporarily come to where you live, a good thermal long underwear layer along with a hat, gloves, warm socks, thermal insoles and scarf or neck gaiter are the cheapest way of effectively dealing with the short-term conditions between transport and home, work-place or wherever you need to go.
+If you're not going to an extreme climate but the extreme climate has temporarily come to you, a good thermal long underwear layer along with a hat, gloves, warm socks, thermal insoles and scarf or neck gaiter are the cheapest way of effectively dealing with the short-term conditions such as transport between home and work-place or wherever you need to go.